 GCU's MSc International Project Management was designed by senior industry practitioners and leading academic experts.
 It is delivered by a teaching team experienced in delivering project management expertise spanning all five continents.

 Available full-time, part-time and distance learning, the programme offers an elite and highly relevant credential for international project managers.
-MSc International Project Management is accredited by the Association for Project Management (APM), the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Project Management Institute (PMI).
+MSc International Project Management is accredited by the Association for Project Management (APM), the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).
 The MSc International Project Management (Energy, Construction Management, Oil and Gas) is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).

 Prepare for success as a professional project manager by acquiring the tools to deliver high-quality projects on schedule, on budget and according to scope.
 You'll also master the skills to manage projects across international borders.